Getting Started with Interstate 75

 Congrats - you're well on the way to opening your own kebab shop!

-You can find out more about the things you can do with PicoGraphics (including drawing shapes, illuminating individual pixels and even displaying jpegs) at the link below:
+You can find out more about the things you can do with PicoGraphics (including drawing shapes, illuminating individual pixels and displaying images) at the link below:

 Lighting raw pixels on the matrix